Take the six Ws, or Rudyard Kipling’s six honest serving men (who, what, where, when, how and why), and put them in

 Where – importance may depend on local factors but first, last, largest, smallest and so on all apply.

-When – important if it will be on a paper’s publication day (for weeklies they can say “today”, making them seem topical).
+When – important if it will be on a paper’s publication day (weeklies can say ‘today’, making them seem topical).
 Important if on a special anniversary or coinciding with something else.

 Why – important if the underlying reason adds more to the story than the basic facts.
 A small investment in an area that has already seen millions more invested may be incredibly important for a specific reason.
 A standard fundraising event may be important if it is to raise money to take a young child to the US for specialist treatment, for example.
 Sometimes the Why is the most important factor if the long-term implications will have a bigger impact than the individual event itself (if it will set a precedent or change procedures/legislation).

 How – important if it is novel, new, done traditionally, using old or new tools or techniques, done faster, more efficiently or in a madcap way.
 Remember, how is often how many or how much and these may be particularly important in financial stories.
-How much – important if it involves large sums of money or large quantities in general (the larger, the better), or unusually small/cheap.
+How much is important if it involves large sums of money or large quantities in general (the larger, the better), or unusually small/cheap.

 The six Ws can easily have more than one answer for each.
 A story on town twinning will have at least two towns in two countries and at least two mayors, for example.
 You could easily have 20 or 30 items in a list when you have answered the six Ws.
 The trick is to decide which are the most important, which add detail to the story and which to leave until last or leave out.